Confidence and discoveries with e-values: Simulation studies

-Table~\ref{tab:sim-BH} gives the numbers of null hypotheses rejected by the Benjamini--Hochberg procedure \citep{Benjamini/Hochberg:1995} and its version for arbitrary dependence \citep{Benjamini/Yekutieli:2001}.
+Table~\ref{tab:sim_BH} gives the numbers of null hypotheses rejected by the Benjamini--Hochberg procedure \citep{Benjamini/Hochberg:1995} and its version for arbitrary dependence \citep{Benjamini/Yekutieli:2001}.
+(The relationship between the Benjamini--Yekutieli procedure and the \texttt{hommel} package without the \texttt{simes} option is the same as that between the Benjamini--Hochberg procedure and the \texttt{hommel} package with the \texttt{simes} option; this is made explicit in \citet[Section 5]{Goeman/etal:2019Biometrika}.)
 Here the results are more difficult to interpret, since the kind of guarantees provided by those procedures is so different from the guarantees provided by the GWGS methods.
-Roughly, we get comparable results.
+Roughly, we get comparable results between the row ``arbitrary dependence'' in Table~\ref{tab:sim_BH} and the confidence bounds for the number of true discoveries in, say, row 50 of the discovery matrix in the upper left of Figure~\ref{fig:big}: as discussed earlier (cf.\ Table~\ref{tab:D}), the strong and substantial confidence bounds are 40 and 46, respectively.
+(Remember that, following Jeffreys, ``strong'' refers to the threshold of $10$ for \e-values and regarded as roughly corresponding to ``highly significant'', and ``substantial'' refers to the threshold of $10^{1/2}$ for \e-values and regarded as roughly corresponding to ``significant''.)